cloudvenger/Subs-Curated-Bindings/[Enhanced] Dual VKB Gunfighter Binds/READ ME.md

 > [!WARNING]
 > Assumes you have vJoy, HIDHide, and JG installed!

+## Known Issues

+- MFD Binds do not import properly into Star Citizen, this is a bug.
+4.4 seems to have an issue with the `Staggered Fire` bind not importing as well.
+They also have to be cleared manually to remove them.
+So you will need to add them manually, but hopefully they should stick after that.
+- I have attached an image with the binds that need to be added.
+They are all modifier binds.
+- Please contribute to the issue council report. <https://issue-council.robertsspaceindustries.com/projects/STAR-CITIZEN/issues/STARC-133477>

+## Freelook Instructions

+To use freelook.
+Go into 3rd person (up on `L-A4 Hat`).
+Now press the `R-A1 Ministick` in, to change the mode to analog (Red Light should turn on).
+Now you are free to look around.
+Click and HOLD in on the `L-A4 Hat` to reset view.

 # Troubleshooting

 Common Enhanced bind issues and their fixes can be found in the FAQ In Discord